Åland

 Åland (/ˈɔːlənd/ AW-lənd, /sv/; Ahvenanmaa) is an autonomous and demilitarised region of Finland.
-Receiving its autonomy by a 1920 decision of the League of Nations, it is the smallest region of Finland by both area (1580 km2) and population (30,654), constituting 0.51% of Finland's land area and 0.54% of its population.
+Receiving its autonomy in 1920, it is the smallest region of Finland by both area (1580 km2) and population (30,654), constituting 0.51% of Finland's land area and 0.54% of its population.
 Its official language is Swedish and the capital city is Mariehamn.

 Åland is situated in an archipelago, called the Åland Islands, at the entrance to the Gulf of Bothnia in the Baltic Sea.
 It comprises Fasta Åland, on which 90% of the population resides, and about 6,500 skerries and islands to its east, of which about 60–80 are inhabited.
 Fasta Åland is separated from the coast of Roslagen in Sweden by 38 km of open water to the west.
 In the east, the Åland archipelago is contiguous with the Finnish archipelago. Åland's only land border is located on the uninhabited skerry of Märket, which it shares with Sweden.
 From Mariehamn, there is a ferry distance of about 160 km to Turku, a coastal city of mainland Finland, and also to Stockholm, the capital of Sweden.

 Åland's autonomous status means that those provincial powers normally exercised by representatives of the central Finnish Government are largely exercised by its own government.
 The current demilitarised, neutral position of Åland dates back to the Paris Peace Treaty after the Åland War in the 1850s.

 Autonomy

-The dispute over Åland's status led to the League of Nations affirming its autonomous status in 1921.
-This autonomy was reaffirmed in the treaty admitting Finland to the European Union.
-By law, Åland is politically neutral and entirely demilitarised.
-Consequently, its residents are exempt from universal male conscription into the Finnish Defence Forces.
+The dispute over Åland's status led the League of Nations to confirm Åland's autonomy in 1921. Åland's autonomous status was also recognised in Finland's treaty of accession to the European Union. Åland is demilitarised and politically neutral.
+Because of its demilitarised status, residents are exempt from universal male conscription into the Finnish Defence Forces.

-The Parliament of Finland initially granted Åland extensive autonomy through the Act on the Autonomy of Åland in 1920.
-This act was subsequently updated with new versions in 1951 and 1991.
-The constitution of Finland refers to this act, establishing it as the basis for Åland's specific constitutional framework.
-The Act also mandates that Åland remains exclusively Swedish-speaking.
+The Parliament of Finland granted Åland extensive autonomy under the Act on the Autonomy of Åland of 1920.
+New autonomy acts were adopted in 1951 and 1991.
+The constitution of Finland provides that Åland's autonomy is governed by the Act.
+The Act also establishes Swedish as Åland's sole official language.

-Åland held a separate referendum on joining the European Union on 20 November 1994 (after the mainland Finland referendum on 16 October), as it constituted a distinct customs jurisdiction.
-Membership was approved by 73.64% of voters.
-Finland's accession treaty includes a specific protocol for Åland.
-This protocol ensures that EU law does not override existing restrictions on non-residents (individuals without Ålandic home region rights, hembygdsrätt) acquiring or holding real property, or providing certain services within Åland.
+Because Åland formed a distinct customs territory, it held a separate referendum on joining the European Union on 20 November 1994, after the referendum in mainland Finland on 16 October.
+EU membership was approved by 73.64% of voters.

+A specific protocol on Åland forms part of Finland's EU accession treaty.
+It allows Åland to retain restrictions on people without Ålandic home region rights (hembygdsrätt), including restrictions on acquiring and holding real property and on providing certain services in Åland.